CreatorDev/LetMeCreate/Readme.md

 #### Stable release

-If you are only interested in getting the latest release of LetMeCreate library, then download a copy of Makefile.stable located in miscallenous folder.
-Then, copy this file inside the letmecreate folder you have just created and rename it to Makefile.
+If you are only interested in getting the latest release of LetMeCreate library, then download a copy of Makefile.stable and Config.in.stable located in miscellaneous folder.
+Copy these files inside the letmecreate folder you have just created and rename it to Makefile and Config.in respectively.

 #### Development configuration